gvsakash/perceptron_codes/README.md

 * Contains sample codes from various sources for understanding and practice.

 * Determining weight and bias for sample inputs.
-Simple code developed while practice.
+Simple perceptron networks developed while practice.

 * Inculdes a folder of notebooks with python code, which have been implemented for understanding and training.
 ___